Student Affairs Graduate Internships

 - Melissa Lyon (James Madison University '15)

-- Taylor Mahanna (Northeastern University '12) – Coordinator for Greek Programs/Assistant Director for Leadership and Assessment, Case Western Reserve University
+- Taylor Mahanna (Northeastern University '12) – Assistant Director for Greek Life, Case Western Reserve University

 - Casey McCloskey (Bloomsburg University ’13)- Admissions Representative, DirectLearningSystems